If your hand should cause you to sin cut it off:

 if your hand should cause you to sin cut it off; it is better for you to enter into life crippled than to have two hands and go to hell…if your foot should cause you to sin cut it off; it is better for you to enter into life lame than to have two feet and be thrown into hell…if you eye should cause you to sin, tear it out; it is better for you to enter into the kingdom of God with one eye than to have two eyes and be thrown into hell… (Mark 9:43,45,47)

 Jesus was speaking metaphorically.
 In Palestine at that time it was common to speak in this exaggerated way to make a point (hyperbole).
-But if something is leading us into temptation and sin then we avoid that.
+But if something is leading us into temptation and sin, then we avoid that.
 We call this avoiding occasions of sin.
-When Jesus says to cut off our hand or foot or pluck out our eye if it causes us to sin he is asking us to avoid whatever it is that leads us on to commit sin.
-Jesus is asking us to reflect on our lives to see if anything is leading us in the wrong direction and if so to take steps to remedy it.
+When Jesus says to cut off our hand or foot or pluck out our eye if it causes us to sin, he is asking us to avoid whatever it is that leads us on to commit sin.
+Jesus is asking us to reflect on our lives to see if anything is leading us in the wrong direction and, if so, to take steps to remedy it.

 Every Eucharistic Celebration is stronger than all the evil in the Universe.
 It means real, concrete accomplishment of redemption and even deeper reconciliation of sinful man with God in prospect of a better world.